Learn to love your home again with this 30 day series. Day 24 is all about choosing a whole home color scheme to work towards.

 4. Pick one major color to carry throughout the house.
 This can be any color you adore, but it is best (especially for decorating beginners) to choose a more neutral or muted color.
 Whites, creams, taupes, grays, all work well.
 This can be a paint color, but not necessarily at this point especially if you don’t have major furniture items in place yet.
 You just want a general color idea and a definite decision between warm and cool tones.

 5. Choose 1-3 minor colors.
 It is important that they all definitely play nicely with your major color.
 And of course it’s paramount that they coordinate with each other.
 However one exception is that well-defined rooms can have different colors from each other.
 For instance a child’s room can make use of brighter colors than the rest of the house.
 Or a small powder room can be much more dramatic than the other rooms nearby.
-But if you want it to be cohesive be sure that all our colors have the same undertones (either cool OR warm, not both).
-Use the color wheel, paint chips and the major color schemes from the Color Theory section to help you.
+Use the color wheel, paint chips and the major color schemes from my Color Theory post to help you.

 Plan out a whole home color scheme, so that you know exactly which colors to bring into your home and which ones not to.
 Don’t get overwhelmed with this assignment.
 Take your time.
 Really choose your colors well.
 Then keep this plan in a safe place and refer back to it as you decorate.